SpinningVinyl/kde-radial-window-switcher/README.md

 2. It intentionally limits the radial menu to ten windows.
 3. When the cursor is too close to an edge of the screen or to a corner, the geometry can become a bit (or a lot) whacky.
 4. The effect excludes `specialWindow`, `skipSwitcher`, unmanaged/deleted windows, the currently active window and windows that do not want input.
 Please see `contents/ui/main.qml` for details.

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.